talmolab/sleap-nn/docs/config.md

             - `kernel_size`: (int) Size of the convolutional kernels.
 Default is 3.
             - `filters_rate`: (float) Factor to adjust the number of filters per block.
 Default is 1.5.
             - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
-            - `output_strides`: (List[int]) List of output strides for each head layer.
             - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
-    - `head_configs`: (List[dict]) List of heads in the model.
-For eg, BottomUp model has both 'MultiInstanceConfmapsHead' and 'PartAffinityFieldsHead' heads.
+    - `head_configs`: (Dict) Dictionary having head configs with keys `confmaps` and `pafs`.
+For eg, BottomUp model has both `confmaps` and `pafs` whereas Centroid model only has `confmaps` key.
+All the keys follow the same structure as given below:
+        - `confmaps`:
             - `head_type`: (str) Name of the head.
 Supported values are 'SingleInstanceConfmapsHead', 'CentroidConfmapsHead', 'CenteredInstanceConfmapsHead', 'MultiInstanceConfmapsHead', 'PartAffinityFieldsHead', 'ClassMapsHead', 'ClassVectorsHead', 'OffsetRefinementHead'
             - `head_config`:
                 - `part_names`: (List[str]) `None` if nodes from `sio.Labels` file can be used directly.
 Else provide text name of the body parts (nodes) that the head will be configured to produce.
 The number of parts determines the number of channels in the output.
 If not specified, all body parts in the skeleton will be used.
 This config does not apply for 'PartAffinityFieldsHead'.
                 - `edges`: (List[str]) `None` if edges from `sio.Labels` file can be used directly. **Note**: Only for 'PartAffinityFieldsHead'.
 List of indices `(src, dest)` that form an edge.
                 - `anchor_part`: (int) **Note**: Only for 'CenteredInstanceConfmapsHead'.
 Index of the anchor node to use as the anchor point.
 If None, the midpoint of the bounding box of all visible instance points will be used as the anchor.
 The bounding box midpoint will also be used if the anchor part is specified but not visible in the instance.
 Setting a reliable anchor point can significantly improve topdown model accuracy as they benefit from a consistent geometry of the body parts relative to the center of the image.
                 - `sigma`: (float) Spread of the Gaussian distribution of the confidence maps as a scalar float.
 Smaller values are more precise but may be difficult to learn as they have a lower density within the image space.
 Larger values are easier to learn but are less precise with respect to the peak coordinate.
 This spread is in units of pixels of the model input image, i.e., the image resolution after any input scaling is applied.
                 - `output_stride`: (float) The stride of the output confidence maps relative to the input image.
 This is the reciprocal of the resolution, e.g., an output stride of 2 results in confidence maps that are 0.5x the size of the input.
 Increasing this value can considerably speed up model performance and decrease memory requirements, at the cost of decreased spatial resolution.
                 - `loss_weight`: (float) Scalar float used to weigh the loss term for this head during training.
 Increase this to encourage the optimization to focus on improving this specific output in multi-head models.
+        - `pafs`: (same structure as that of `confmaps`.)

 - `trainer_config`:
-    - `train_data_loader`:
+    - `train_data_loader`: (**Note**: Any parameters from [Torch's DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) could be used.)
         - `batch_size`: (int) Number of samples per batch or batch size for training data. *Default* = 1.
         - `shuffle`: (bool) True to have the data reshuffled at every epoch. *Default*: False.
         - `num_workers`: (int) Number of subprocesses to use for data loading.
 0 means that the data will be loaded in the main process. *Default*: 0.
-        - `pin_memory`: (bool) If True, the data loader will copy Tensors into device/CUDA pinned memory before returning them.
-        - `drop_last`: (bool) True to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
-If False and the size of dataset is not divisible by the batch size, then the last batch will be smaller. *Default*: False.
         - `prefetch_factor`: (int) Number of batches loaded in advance by each worker.
 2 means there will be a total of 2 * num_workers batches prefetched across all workers. (default value depends on the set value for num_workers.
 If value of num_workers=0 default is None.
 Otherwise, if value of num_workers > 0 default is 2).
     - `val_data_loader`: (Similar to `train_data_loader`)
-    - `model_ckpt`:
+    - `model_ckpt`: (**Note**: Any parameters from [Lightning's ModelCheckpoint](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html) could be used.)
         - `save_top_k`: (int) If save_top_k == k, the best k models according to the quantity monitored will be saved.
 If save_top_k == 0, no models are saved.
 If save_top_k == -1, all models are saved.
 Please note that the monitors are checked every every_n_epochs epochs. if save_top_k >= 2 and the callback is called multiple times inside an epoch, the name of the saved file will be appended with a version count starting with v1 unless enable_version_counter is set to False.
         - `save_last`: (bool) When True, saves a last.ckpt whenever a checkpoint file gets saved.
 On a local filesystem, this will be a symbolic link, and otherwise a copy of the checkpoint file.
 This allows accessing the latest checkpoint in a deterministic manner. *Default*: None.
-        - `auto_insert_metric_name`– (str) When not None, the checkpoints filenames will contain the metric name.
-For example, `filename='checkpoint_{epoch:02d}-{acc:02.0f}'` with epoch 1 and acc 1.12 will resolve to `checkpoint_epoch=01-acc=01.ckpt`.
         - `monitor`: (str) Quantity to monitor for e.g., "val_loss".
 When None, this saves a checkpoint only for the last epoch. *Default*: None
         - `mode`: (str) One of {"min", "max"}.
 If save_top_k != 0, the decision to overwrite the current save file is made based on either the maximization or the minimization of the monitored quantity.
 For 'val_acc', this should be 'max', for 'val_loss' this should be 'min', etc.
-    - `early_stopping`: TODO
-        - `stop_training_on_plateau`: (bool)
-        - `min_delta`: (float)
-        - `patience`: (int)
     - `device`: (str) Device on which torch.Tensor will be allocated.
 One of the ("cpu", "cuda", "mkldnn", "opengl", "opencl", "ideep", "hip", "msnpu").
     - `trainer_devices`: (int) Number of devices to train on (int), which devices to train on (list or str), or "auto" to select automatically.
     - `trainer_accelerator`: (str) One of the ("cpu", "gpu", "tpu", "ipu", "auto"). "auto" recognises the machine the model is running on and chooses the appropriate accelerator for the `Trainer` to be connected to.